Submit a planning application

 This has major implications on our ability to determine certain forms of planning application in this area, including housing and overnight accommodation proposals.
 Before making an application which you feel may have Nutrient Neutrality implications, you are advised to ask for appropriate advice.
 We are unable to determine an application without full consideration of this matter.

-Under the Conservation of Natural Habitats and Species Regulations 2017, those planning authorities falling within the catchment area of the designated sites as identified by Natural England as currently in unfavourable condition due to nutrient overload, must undertake an Habitat Regulations Assessment (HRA) for all development which is likely to cause additional nutrient loading into the catchment.
+Under the Conservation of Natural Habitats and Species Regulations 2017, those planning authorities falling within the catchment area of the designated sites as identified by Natural England as currently in unfavourable condition due to nutrient overload, must undertake a Habitat Regulations Assessment (HRA) for all development which is likely to cause additional nutrient loading into the catchment.
 New proposals will only be approved where they will not cause additional pollution (in other words, they will have a neutral impact on nutrient levels).
 Such proposals are likely to require measures to mitigate nutrient outputs, for example:

 Nutrient neutrality provides a mechanism by which development that would otherwise be prohibited on the grounds of nutrient pollution may be given consent if mitigation is put in place.
 Using nutrient neutrality, developers only pay for mitigation required to counteract nutrients generated by their development.